It’s Mumbai from me, and it’s Mumbai from him

 Europe: Well into the double digits.

 India: 15-20% IRR in India.
-If I was going to pick a location to set up in Asia, I’d pick China.
+If I were going to pick a location to set up in Asia, I’d pick China.

 How would you describe the recruitment market?

-India: Is it easy to find people.
+India: Is it easy to find people?
 Yes and No. It’s not difficult to find people who can build models.
-At the Senior level the key is in funds based offshore, we are a good example, its important to have people who understand local markets, at the same time have the people who think the way you think.
-Its important skillset to have, while you are looking at a deal in India, can you gauge the risk rewards versus other countries.
+At the Senior level, the key is in funds-based offshore; we are a good example. its important to have people who understand local markets, at the same time, have the people who think the way you think.
+It's an important skill set to have.
+While you are looking at a deal in India, can you gauge the risk-reward versus other countries?
 You may struggle to find the talent.
 You are very likely to find local talent; Junior bankers are often on the wrong side of a senior colleague.
 However, financial services firms in India don’t have the best culture.